baoqger/chrisbao/source/_posts/how-to-write-linux-c-program-with-external-library.md

 To register a new library, we need to use command `ldconfig` which configures dynamic linker run-time bindings.

-`/etc/ld.so.conf`

-`ldconfig` will search `.so` library files in some specific directories, and the search result will be updated to dynamic linker's cache file `/etc/ld.so.cache`.
+How does `ldconfig` work?
+It will search `.so` library files in some specific directories, and the search result will be updated to dynamic linker's cache file `/etc/ld.so.cache`.

 And one of the directory `ldconfig` will look at is `/etc/ld.so.conf`.
 In our Ubuntu system, it's in fact a file as follows: